 Do I need to be home?

-No. Our units have their own on-board power and do not require any external power source.
+No. Our units have their own onboard power and do not require any external power source.
 We just ask that you provide us with access ( padlock combination/gate pin code and room to work ) as well as lock up your dogs if applicable.

-How do i know you have cleaned when i can't see inside the gutter?
+How do I know you have cleaned when I can't see inside the gutter?

 Over time gutters build up leaves, seeds and all sorts of other random debris.
-Our powerful vacuum will remove all of these contaminants so you gutter is able to function properly.
+Our powerful vacuum will remove all of these contaminants so your gutter is able to function properly.
 Upon prior request, we can take a photo of your gutter before we start and after we have finished and either show you onsite or email these to you upon completion.

 How clean will my gutters end up?

 How much do you charge?

 Time is money both for you and for us.
-Our high tech specialised machinery allows us to complete the job as efficiently as possible without compromising on quality of service.
+Our high tech specialised machinery allows us to complete the job as efficiently as possible without compromising on the quality of service.